TheovanKraay/cassandra-loader/README.md

 # cassandra-load-tester

-The samples creates a simple keyspace and table with a multi-threaded app, and throws data in based on threads and no. of records.
+The sample creates a simple keyspace and table with a multi-threaded app, and throws data in based on threads and no. of records.

 ## Prerequisites
 * Before you can run this sample, you must have the following :